God’s Children Are Little Broken Things

 A man revisits the university campus where he lost his first love, aware now of what he couldn’t understand then.
 A young musician rises to fame at the price of pieces of himself, and the man who loves him.
 Arinze Ifeakandu explores with tenderness and grace the fundamental question of the heart: can deep love and hope be sustained in spite of the dominant expectations of society, and great adversity.

-was born in Kano, Nigeria, and currently lives in Tallahassee, Florida.
+was born in Kano, Nigeria.
 An AKO Caine Prize for African Writing finalist and A Public Space Writing Fellow, he is a graduate of the Iowa Writers’ Workshop.
 His work has appeared in A Public Space, Guernica, the Kenyon Review, One Story, and Redemption Song and Other Stories: The Caine Prize for African Writing 2018.
 God’s Children Are Little Broken Things is his first book.

 The stories of Ifeakandu’s debut collection are nothing less than breathtaking and daring, each exploring queer relationships in all their nuanced and unpredictable configurations…Deftly capturing the richness and dangers of romantic connection, these stories complicate and reimagine queer narratives.

 Surprisingly hopeful…[Arinze’s Ifeakandu’s] understated style encourages close reading and elicits a strong sense of what it is like for the characters to endure the perils of being gay in Nigeria.
 The author leaves readers with a painful and powerful group portrait.

 A beautiful, significant debut.
 Although he writes about queer lives and loves in Nigeria, Arinze Ifeakandu’s voice is sensually alert to the human and universal in every situation.
 These quietly transgressive stories are the work of a brilliant new talent.